Skip to content

 also used to evaluate the probability that closely and exactly matching

-strings designate the same entity.[1]
 For matches that have a high

 degree of probability, the EAC-CPF records will be merged, retaining